ExperimentalMineralPhysics/Continuous-Peak-Fit/README.md

 ### GUI version

-From the root Continuous-Peak-Fit directory run the GUI as `python3 -m Widgets.Main_Widget`.
+From the root Continuous-Peak-Fit directory run the GUI by running the entry point wrapper `python3 main.py`.

 ### Non-GUI version